cassiebreviu/intro-nlp-wine-reviews/README.md

 There are a few different ways to follow along on this tutorial:
 1. Create an [Azure account](https://azure.microsoft.com/en-us/free/) and [Create Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-run-cloud-notebook?WT.mc_id=github-blog-casiljan) to use the Notebook VMs.
 This gives you a LOT of functionality and I would highly recommend this for models you plan to put in production.
 2. [Azure Notebooks](https://notebooks.azure.com/) - an online Jupyter notebook that makes it easy to share and access your notebook from anywhere.
 3. [Download Jupyter](https://jupyter.org/) notebooks and run it locally.
 The notebook is included in the source for this tutorial.
+Additionally you will need [Anaconda](https://www.anaconda.com/distribution/) or Python installed to run the notebook locally.

 Once you are set with one of the above notebook environment configurations its time to start building!